VictorTirado/Research-Licenses/README.md

 For example, if someone creates an open code and applies the copyleft, anyone can access this code, either to study or improve it.
 Once the new user has a new code and publishes it, that new code will have the same copyleft license, protecting the code so that it remains open.

 !["Copyleft"](https://blog.carreralinux.com.ar/wp-content/uploads/2017/10/las-licencias-libres.png)

+### BSD:
+The BSD license is one of the most permissive that imposes few restrictions.
+One of the advantages is the power to market the software freely
+### MPL:
+Very similar to the BSD, this forces you to deliver the code to the original creator with the modifications.
+### Software with Public Domain
+Some say that it can be classified outside of the licenses, since it can be distributed without any type of restriction.
+### Software Semi-free
+As with most licenses, it also allows the user who receives it to copy or even modify it.
+However, you are not allowed to earn money.